PerkinElmer: Semiconductor manufacturing

 In 1967, the U.S. Air Force asked Perkin-Elmer to produce an all-optical "masking" system for semiconductor fabrication.
 Previous systems used a pattern, the "mask", which was pressed onto the surface of the silicon wafer as part of the photolithography process.
 Small bits of dirt or photoresist would stick the mask and ruin the patterning for subsequent chips, and it was not uncommon for the vast majority of the chips from a given wafer to malfunction.
 The Air Force, which by the late 1960s was highly reliant on integrated circuits, desired a more reliable system.

 Perkin-Elmer responded with the Microprojector, which was essentially a large photocopier system.
 The mask was placed in a holder and never touched the surface of the chip.
 Instead, the image was projected onto the surface.
-Making this work required a complex 16-element lens system that focussed a single wave of light onto the mask.
+Making this work required a complex 16-element lens system that focussed a narrow range of wavelengths of light onto the mask.
 The remainder of the light from the 1,000 watt mercury-vapor lamp was filtered out.

-Harold Hemstreet was convinced it would be possible to simplify the concept, and Abe Offner began the development of a system using mirrors instead of lenses, which did not suffer from the multispectral focussing problems of lenses.
+Harold Hemstreet was convinced that the concept could be simplified, and Abe Offner began the development of a system using mirrors instead of lenses, which did not suffer from the multispectral focussing problems of lenses.
 The result of this research was the Projection Scanning Aligner, or Micralign, which made chip making an assembly-line task and improved the number of working chips from perhaps 10% to 70% overnight.
 Chip prices plummeted as a result, with examples like the MOS 6502 selling for about US$20 while the previous generation of designs like the Motorola 6800 sold for around US$250.

 The Micralign was so successful that Perkin-Elmer became the largest single vendor in the chip space in three years.
 In spite of this success, the company was largely a has-been by the 1980s due to their late response to the introduction of the stepping aligner, which allowed a single small mask to be stepped across the wafer, rather than requiring a single large mask covering the entire wafer.
 The company never regained their lead, and sold the division to The Silicon Valley Group.